Torrential rains in Japan unleash landslides, 20 missing -NHK | Science-Environment

 Torrential rains in Japan unleash landslides, 20 missing -NHK

-Emergency response crews from Japan's defense force were dispatched to the central city of Atami after landslides triggered by heavy rains left at least 20 people missing, public broadcaster NHK said on Saturday.
+Japan's military sent emergency rescuers to the central city of Atami on Saturday after landslides triggered by heavy rains left at least 20 people missing, public broadcaster NHK said.

+Prime Minister Yoshihide Suga has called together an emergency task force to tackle the crisis, NHK added, as it broadcast Twitter footage of floods that destroyed homes swept away debris.
+Social media images showed partially submerged cars and rescue workers wading through waist-high water with a small life raft.

 (This story has not been edited by Devdiscourse staff and is auto-generated from a syndicated feed.)